How To Keep Your Pregnancy a Secret in the First Trimester - Baby Chick

 2. Keep Snacks Handy

-You Don’t Have to Stay Quiet…
+You Don’t Have To Stay Quiet

-Even though I chose to wait until 12 weeks to announce my pregnancy, don’t feel like you have to.
-Some women feel afraid to share their news since the risk of miscarriage is much higher during the first trimester than in any other trimester.
 Still, some people think that hiding the beginning of a pregnancy can be a disservice to women.
-They feel that hiding a lost pregnancy signals to women that miscarriage is something to be embarrassed about and not to talk about — which we couldn’t feel more opposite.
+They feel that hiding a lost pregnancy signals to women that miscarriage is something to be embarrassed about and not to talk about, which we couldn’t feel more opposite.
 Unfortunately, this cultural norm is why many women don’t talk about miscarriages and share their stories.

 Share